 In the past three years, we have actively carried out basic research on wind-induced vibration of bridges, key wind-resistant technologies for large-span and multi-span bridges, forward-looking research on numerical simulation of wind-induced disasters, and related pro bono research on field measurements and numerical simulation of typhoons and gusts.

-The Laboratory has achieved a number of innovative breakthroughs and gained rich experience in the theory of wind-resistant design, wind tunnel test technology and actual bridge engineering for long-span bridges.
-It has made theoretical and technical preparations for the construction of national key projects such as Qiongzhou Strait Project, Bohai Bay Project, Taiwan Strait Connection Project and the long-span bridges needed in the construction of national expressway network.
+The Laboratory has achieved a number of innovative breakthroughs and gained rich experience in the theory of wind-resistant design, wind tunnel test technology, and actual bridge engineering for long-span bridges.
+It has made theoretical and technical preparations for the construction of national key projects such as the Qiongzhou Strait Project, Bohai Bay Project, Taiwan Strait Connection Project, and the long-span bridges needed in the construction of the national expressway network.

 While studying the elements and rules of famous TCM masters, we explore the innovative mode of inheritance and cultivation of TCM masters in our quest for a standard and long-term mechanism of TCM talent development.
 It is expected to provide input for relevant competent authorities in their formulation of relevant policies and the innovative system of inheritance and cultivation of famous TCM masters.